What if I am in the armed forces and working overseas?

 Each individual’s tax residence position is determined separately.
 Your spouse or civil partner will need to establish what their own tax position is in accordance with the general principles set out above.

-However, if you are eligible for split-year treatment in your tax year of departure as a result of starting full-time work overseas and your non-working partner accompanies you on your overseas posting, then he or she may also qualify for split-year treatment provided certain other conditions are met.
+However, if you are eligible for split year treatment in your tax year of departure as a result of starting full-time work overseas and your non-working partner accompanies you on your overseas posting, then they may also qualify for split-year treatment provided certain other conditions are met.
+See Split year treatment on leaving the UK.

 If your partner works abroad then we would expect their earnings from their work to be taxable in the country they are working in.
 In addition, they may also need to pay social security contributions in that country.